Paczki is a traditional Polish pastry filled with a sweet center. Usually fried, this recipe is baked to soft, golden perfection.

 Preparation

-In a large mixing bowl, whisk together the sugar, salt, yeast, and 1 1/2 cups of flour.
+In a large mixing bowl, whisk together the sugar, salt, yeast, and 1 1/2 cups of the flour.
+You could also do this in the bowl of a stand mixer.

-Lightly flour a clean work surface and knead the dough about 50 times.
-Cover the dough with a towel and let it rest for about 10 minutes.
+Knead the dough about 50 times on a lightly floured surface.
+Cover the dough with a towel or loose plastic wrap and let it rest for about 10 minutes in a warm place.
 Line a large baking sheet with parchment paper or a silicone mat.

-Roll the dough out to about 1/2 inch thick.
+Roll the soft dough out to about 1/2 inch thick.

-Use a 2 1/2 inch round cutter to make circles in the dough then place on the prepared pan.
+Use a 3-inch biscuit cutter to make circles in the dough then place on the prepared pan.

 Re-roll the scraps and continue until all of the dough is used.
 Cover the dough with a clean, dry dishtowel and let it rise for about one hour.

-Place the coated doughnuts on a wire cooling rack to let cool slightly before filling.
-Fill a pastry bag or cake decorator with your choice of jam flavor.
+Place the coated doughnuts on a wire cooling rack with paper towels underneath to let them cool slightly before filling.
+Fill a piping bag or cake decorator with your choice of jam flavor.
 Gently push the tip into each doughnut and squeeze to fill.

 Serve immediately as these taste best when they are fresh and still warm.